Azure/iotedge/doc/built-in-logs-pull.md

 # Built-in logs collation and upload capability

-IoT Edge supports native collation of module logs and upload to Azure Blob Storage.
+IoT Edge supports native retrieval of module logs and upload to Azure Blob Storage.
 Users can access this functionality via direct method calls to the Edge Agent module.
 The following methods are available in support of this:

 - UploadLogs
 - GetTaskStatus